V2. Escape from Hell: Plot

-Summer of 1944.
-The Soviet troops are on the offensive, but the enemy is still very strong.
-In a battle with German fighters, a Soviet pilot, Mikhail Devyatayev is shot down over enemy territory and is captured.
-Now he has to make a choice: die in a concentration camp or go back to the sky - but on the side of the Germans.
-The pilot chooses the third option – escape.
-But how do you hijack a plane from a heavily guarded military base where the Nazis are developing retribution weapons that can change the course of the war at the last moment?
-The film is based on real events - the story of the Hero of the Soviet Union Mikhail Devyatayev, who decided to make a daring escape from a German concentration camp.
+Summer 1944.
+The Soviet troops are on the offensive, but the enemy remains formidable.
+During a battle with German fighters, Soviet pilot Mikhail Devyatayev is shot down over enemy territory and is captured.
+Now he faces a choice: die in a concentration camp or return to the skies—albeit on the Germans' side.
+The pilot chooses a third option: escape.
+But how can one hijack a plane from a heavily guarded military base where the Nazis are developing retribution weapons capable of altering the war's outcome at the eleventh hour?
+The film is based on real events—the story of Mikhail Devyatayev, Hero of the Soviet Union, who made a daring escape from a German concentration camp.